rieckpil/progmot/content/blog/one-year-course-release.md

 ## Creating The Course Content

 As a first step, I developed the real-world course application up-front.
-For the application I used React with TypeScript and a Spring Boot Java backend.
-That should cover many of today's architectures out there.
+For the application's tech stack, I used React with TypeScript and a Spring Boot Java backend.
+That should mirror many of today's architectures (SPA connecting to a backend) out there.

 To make the setup more advanced, I added Keycloak (identity provider for OIDC), PostgreSQL to store data, a remote REST API, and an AWS service to the mix.

-As a next step, I started to sketch out the different course modules.
-Throughout the course I want to tackle unit, integration and end-to-end testing.
+As a next step, I started to sketch out the different course modules (module -> chapter -> lesson).
+Throughout the course I wanted to tackle unit, integration and end-to-end testing.
+This gave me the natural course structure of starting at the bottom of the testing pyramid with unit tests and then working upwards until we finally write end-to-end tests in the last module.

-Perfectionism will kill your progress.

-Get some first touch points with recording video and audio on YouTube.

-For this course I did only record my screen and my voice.
-No fancy greenscreen setup.
-This can come.

-The benefit of this approach is that you can have as a many mispellings and just have to reiterate.
+At the end of this planning work, I had a rough idea of what to talk about in each module written down in a Markdown file.

+The application to write the tests for was also ready.
+I ensured to have enough code parts to demonstrate various testing techniques: secured endpoints, message listeners, database access with native queries, plain business logic to verify, etc.

+While I could (and maybe should) have written the tests for the application alongside the development, I first wanted to have a working application that falls under the category of real-world and does some non trivial tasks.

+Here's a short excerpt of the course application's main use case: Creating book reviews:

+// Insert GIF here

+(this is a automatically recorded end-to-end tests)

+With my iterative course creation strategy I started with the first milestone to release the first two modules (roughly 15 course lessons).

+This goal got me started to first outline the lessons I'll be recording in greater detail.
+I noted down which best practices, tips and pitfalls I wanted to show.
+Next I opened my IDE and started writing all the test code that I'll be re-writing while recording.
+Once finished, I commited the changes and removed the code to the bare skeleton again.

+This "dry run" without recording helped me during the actual recording session as I used two monitor screens.
+On one screen I was recording my IDE and step-by-step developing the tests.
+On the second screen I opened the final source code by cloning the same project twice.

+I ensured to have the ahead coding quite close to the actual recording.

 For each course chapter - I'm structuring my courses like Module -> Chapter -> Lessons - I did some initial brainstorming using a Markdown file.
 There I pointed out what techniques and recipes I want to teach.